Nevysha/Cozy-Nest/README.md

 Not allowing contribution.
 Pull Request will be rejected.

+# Licence
+AGPLv3

+Need a specific licence for integration in a commercial project ?
+Contact me on discord.

 # Credits
 * [DominikDoom](https://github.com/DominikDoom/a1111-sd-webui-tagcomplete) used part of is code to retrieve valid extra networks
 * [anapnoe](https://github.com/anapnoe/stable-diffusion-webui-ux)'s incredible work on its fork of sd-webui